TgrRys/Senitiment-Analysis-Instagram/README.md

 I'm working full time as a Data Analyst Manager in a Digital Agency company.
 Therefore I'm in a need of a program that can run or scrape public data of Social Media.

 Problem in hand :
-Sometimes the tools that are given are having error, therefore we need to implement another program to become the safety net / another option to scrape public data in Social Media
+Sometimes our tools that currently we are subscribe to are having a lot of error, therefore we need to implement another program to become the safety net / another option to scrape public data in Social Media

 Solution :
 We created a website-based scraping from python to achieve the needs.